KBNLresearch/intro-kb-apis/tutorial.md

 -   Descriptive metadata in the [Dublin Core] (http://dublincore.org/documents/dces/) (DC) vocabulary, with some KB-specific extensions (DCX).
 Here you will find information about title, author, date, language etc. of any item.

--   An [ALTO] (https://www.loc.gov/standards/alto/) file with the content and layout information of each item.
+-   One or more [ALTO] (https://www.loc.gov/standards/alto/) files with the content and layout information of each item.
 This is most often used for applications wanting to highlight specific elements on a page.

--   An OCR file, containing the textual content of the item, with some information about the structure of the text, such as what the title is, and where different paragraphs begin and end.
+-   One or more OCR files, containing the textual content of the item, with some information about the structure of the text, such as what the title is, and where different paragraphs begin and end.

 -   One or more images of the object, usually in [JPEG] (https://jpeg.org/jpeg/) format.